 You do have more than one option for streaming 30 for 30 episodes without a cable TV subscription.

 You can still buy individual 30 for 30 episodes on Amazon Prime and elsewhere.
 An individual episode on Amazon Prime costs $3.
 A full season is $40.

-If you’re already subscribing to Hulu or Disney+, then adding ESPN+ through the Disney+ bundle saves you almost $6 per month.
+If you’re already subscribing to Hulu or Disney+, then adding ESPN+ through a Disney bundle saves you some cash.